 RICHARD LUGAR: Nonetheless, it's that kind of a quest.
 So there are many opportunities, and you try to move where you find them and then set good examples of how things might change constructively and press on with others to make the argument.

 DAVID SPEEDIE: Final question.
-We are, after all, the Carnegie Council for Ethics and International Affairs, set up by Andrew Carnegie, as I mentioned earlier, almost 100 years ago, along with Carnegie Corporation, which is where you and I first met, of course,and the Carnegie Endowment for International Peace.
+We are, after all, the Carnegie Council for Ethics in International Affairs, set up by Andrew Carnegie, as I mentioned earlier, almost 100 years ago, along with Carnegie Corporation, which is where you and I first met, of course,and the Carnegie Endowment for International Peace.
 All of these institutions are celebrating a centennial either now or in the coming year or so.
 They all had, of course, a mission to promote global peace.

 Andrew Carnegie was optimistic in this regard, a little bit like you.
 He didn’t think it would happen today or tomorrow, but he thought it was certainly worth the effort and the effort would prevail.
 In fact, in setting up the Endowment, I think he made it part of the articles of incorporation, as it were, that when this has been achieved, you may move on and apply resources elsewhere.
 Of course, we're all still in business.